 US Mobile touts is affordable packages for subscribers who need wireless coverage but want some flexibility in the talk, text and time used each month.

 Customers can pick and choose plans, customizing as they see fit, or choose from a selection of “Unlimited” options.
-For $10 per month you’ll have unlimited talk and text; data runs $15 for 2.5GB and you’ll spend $26 for 8GB.
+Don’t want or need data?
+That’s fine.

 The custom plans come with hotspot capabilities and 250MB of 4G LTE international roaming.